mattgolub/recurrent-whisperer/README.md

 The recommended installation is to assemble all dependencies in a virtual environment.

-To create a new virtual environment specific to Pyhon 2.7, enter at the command line:
+To create a new virtual environment specific to Python 2.7, enter at the command line:
 ```bash
 $ virtualenv --system-site-packages -p python2.7 your-virtual-env-name
 ```